paulsimroth/dao_example/README.md

 # DAO Example

-This is an example of a DAO I made following a tutorial to get a better insight on how to code a DAO on my own in the future.
+This is an example of a DAO I made following a tutorial to get a better insight on how a DAO could work.
+Here is an example where votes are cast using an ERC20 Token.
+Those votes are processed in the GovernanceContract, which is controlled by the TimeLock contract.
+The outcome is stored in the Box Contract, which is also owned by TimeLock.

 Here you can find the [Tutorial](https://www.youtube.com/watch?v=AhJtmUqhAqg&t=738s) I followed.